caiks/WBOT02/README.md

 ![actor002_model041_Film_Noir_014](images/actor002_model041_Film_Noir_014.png)

 Some of the examples also look like foreheads just above an eye, and the *slice* path length is 20, so the classification is quite specialised and finds a lot of similar images.
+(Note that the very high *likelihoods* of some of the ancestor *slices* may be because of a side-effect of mode 4 that ignores *on-diagonal* siblings.
+This behaviour is altered in modes 6 and 7, described below, in order to restore the balance of the *models*.)

 The fixed intervals of the `valentFixed` algorithm produce better results with Film Noir videos because of the high contrast used by the cinematographers.
 The bucketing of the `valent` method tended to magnify small variations in low contrast areas of background or textures.
 This caused the *modelling* to be distracted away from interesting foreground objects.